 As a general rule, although lender guidelines permit a lower down payment, you must typically put down at least 33% of the purchase price for the property to be cash flow break-even or profitable.
 Be sure to understand a lender’s down payment requirement upfront before you apply for a non-owner occupied mortgage.

 Lenders can use several methods to calculate rental income for a property and the actual amount of rental income generated by a property may be different than the income figure used by the lender to determine your ability to qualify for an investment property mortgage.
-In most cases, lenders use the estimated rental income figure provided in the appraisal report for an investment property.
-An appraiser compares the subject property to other investment properties in the area to determine the estimated market rent for the subject property.
-The appraised market rent may be higher or lower than the rent you actually receive when you rent the property.

 It is important to highlight that if you are buying your first investment property and you have less than two years of landlord or property management experience, lenders may not give you any credit for projected rental income, depending on the type of property and number of units.
 In this scenario, you are required to qualify for the mortgage based on your personal income and debt expenses and other factors.
 This is why it is usually significantly more challenging to qualify for the mortgage on your first rental property.